Why Google Rewrites Your Titles and How to Stop It

-This number generally agrees with an earlier study conducted by Dr. Pete Meyers and another by Alexis Rylko using slightly different methodologies.
-To be fair, many of these Google rewrites are minor (while many aren’t) but 61% is still a very large number.
+This number agrees with an earlier study by Dr. Pete Meyers and another by Alexis Rylko using slightly different methodologies.
+To be fair, many of these Google rewrites are minor (while many aren’t), but 61% is still a very large number.

-If Google rewrites a significant number of your titles, it can be helpful to understand why they do this, because Google’s algorithm obviously believes it can write better titles than you.
+If Google rewrites a significant number of your titles, it can be helpful to understand why they do this because Google’s algorithm believes it can write better titles than you.

-Looking at individual results, we found a number of common scenarios in which it became more likely for Google to rewrite titles.
+Looking at individual results, we found many common scenarios in which it became more likely for Google to rewrite titles.
 These scenarios include: